 As a business of art and design student at Ringling, you will gain a strong business background in art and design through courses such as Design Thinking for Business, Project Management, and Design and Typography.
 You will also take on real client projects through the “Collaboratory Commitment” and collaborate with your team to assess, design, and create solutions.

-Overall, this program is 120 hours and should take four years (Check out the color-coded course of study chart here).
+Overall, this program is 120 hours and should take four years.
 The critical thinking and creative expression skills you gain from this program are invaluable and will help you land your dream job in this dynamic field.
 Graduates from the business and art design program work for companies such as DreamWorks, Panasonic, Pixar, and more.

 Art Center College of Design